 The Reveal of Peter and Claire being related came almost immediately after the Peter/Claire ship was reaching full-steam.

-And during the finale of Season 4, Hiro's girlfriend Charlie who was sent back in time is revealed to have grown old, married and had a family.
+During the finale of Season 4, Hiro's girlfriend Charlie who was sent back in time is revealed to have grown old, married and had a family.
 Even Hiro himself admitted that the relationship was wonderful while it lasted, but otherwise done.

 Sam/Dean was sunk when the two of them reacted with disgust at the fanfics of them that shipped them with each other.

 Dean/Castiel was sunk by CW exec Chad Kennedy and various other writers, causing a massive outrage in the Destiel fandom.
 Eventually, Dean learns about Destiel in "Fan Fiction" and is as much disgust as he was with wincest.

 On Glee, Finchel (Finn/Rachel), once one of the most popular ships in the fandom, was instantly sunk by the sudden death of Cory Monteith, who played Finn Hudson, from a drug overdose.
 Monteith's girlfriend and Rachel's player, Lea Michele, and producer Ryan Murphy both agreed to also kill Finn off in the show, and the entire cast honored Monteith and Finn's character in a special memorial episode.
 In the episode, Rachel also laments that she had always planned on marrying Finn and having kids with him, but now she would never get the opportunity to, verifying that Finchel was indeed planned as canon before Monteith's demise.